Economy of Zambia: 2001–2010

-On 2 January 2002, MMD's Levy Mwanawasa won the Presidential election which many observers claimed had actually been won by the opposition.
+On 2 January 2002, MMD's Levy Mwanawasa won the presidential election which many observers claimed had actually been won by the opposition.
 In January 2003, the Zambian Government informed the International Monetary Fund and World Bank that it wished to renegotiate some of the agreed performance criteria calling for privatization of the Zambia National Commercial Bank and the national telephone and electricity utilities.

 Foreign investors liked Mwanawasa, owing partly to his anti-corruption drive.
 During his presidency, Zambia received foreign investment.
 The main driver of economic growth was minerals.
 Mwanawasa's policies helped to lower inflation to single digits in 2006, a record the country had not seen in over 25 years, and spread some benefits to the poor.
 Tourists and white farmers diverted from Zimbabwe and helped the Zambian economy.
 The policies turned the Zambian town of Livingstone, near Victoria Falls, into a tourist hub.
 Zambia received a relatively large amount of aid and debt relief because of liberalisation and Mwanawasa's efforts.
 Overall, economic growth increased to about 6% per year.

 After Mwanawasa suffered a stroke while attending an African Union summit in Egypt on 29 June 2008, Rupiah Banda became acting president and subsequently President.
 With divisions within the MMD, Banda promised to "unite the party and the entire nation" and to "continue implementing [Mwanawasa's] programs".
-Though, after taking office, Banda dismantled much of the anti-corruption effort put into place by his predecessor, Mwanawasa.
-This, compounded with the effects of the Global Financial crisis of 2007–2008 led to a sustained period of increased inflation.
+After taking office, however, Banda dismantled much of the anti-corruption effort put into place by his predecessor, Mwanawasa.
+This, compounded with the effects of the Great Recession, led to a sustained period of increased inflation.